alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 In the above code `<windows.h>` defined the `DrawText` macro as `DrawTextA`, the `char` based wrapper version of this function.
 The basic `wchar_t` based version, `DrawTextW`, doesn’t have an encoding assumption problem because it deals with only one encoding, namely UTF-16.
 So we just need the text re-encoded as UTF-16.

 Windows provides the `MultiByteToWideChar` and `WideCharToMultiByte` functions to convert to and from UTF-16.
-These functions assume that the input is sequence of complete code point specifications, i.e. that the input doesn’t start or end in the middle of a UTF-8 code point sequence or in the middle of a UTF-16 surrogate pair.
+These functions assume that the input is a sequence of complete code point specifications, i.e. that the input doesn’t start or end in the middle of a UTF-8 code point sequence or in the middle of a UTF-16 surrogate pair.
 However that’s usually the case and anyway easy to arrange, and this assumption makes the functions stateless, easy to use.

 The functions can be used to just determine the necessary minimum size of the output buffer, quite common in C-oriented libraries.
 However for conversion UTF-8 → UTF-16 that preparation is not necessary, it would just introduce an inefficiency, because the UTF-8 number of bytes is a known sufficient buffer size for the UTF-16 text.
 More precisely because all Unicode code points  that are single byte as UTF-8 are single value as UTF-16, and UTF-16 never uses more than two values per code point.